 I am committed to ongoing professional development and attend courses and seminars as well as reading current relevant literature and research articles to keep my skills and knowledge up to date.

-Recent training includes: Attachment theory; working with trauma; Mindfulness; family dynamics; grief and bereavement; Neuroscience in therapy; Existential psychotherapy and counselling; the false self; couples counselling; eating disorders in young people; working at relational depth.
+Recent training includes: Attachment theory; working with trauma; Mindfulness; family dynamics; grief and bereavement; Neuroscience in therapy; Existential psychotherapy and counselling; the false self; couples counselling; eating disorders in young people; working at relational depth; coaching individuals and groups.

 The more one judges, the less one loves said the French writer Honore de Balzac.
 This feels like a powerful statement.
 Is he right?
 Or at least something we might consider?